Indonesian military says submarine missing with 53 on board | Law-Order

 Indonesian military says submarine missing with 53 on board

-The Indonesian navy is searching for a submarine that went missing near the resort island of Bali with 53 people on board, the military said Wednesday.
+Indonesia's navy is searching for a submarine that went missing north of the resort island of Bali with 53 people on board, the military said Wednesday.

 Military chief Hadi Tjahjanto said the KRI Nanggala 402 was participating in a training exercise when it missed a scheduled reporting call.
 The submarine is believed to have disappeared in waters about 60 miles (95 kilometers) north of Bali, he said.

-Tjahjanto said the navy has deployed ships to search the area and has asked for help from Singapore and Australia, which have submarine rescue vessels.
-Local media reports said the navy believes the ship sank into a trough at a depth of 700 meters (2,300 feet).
-There was no immediate information about why it went missing.
+Tjahjanto said the navy has deployed scores of ships to search the area, including a hydrographic survey ship, and has asked for help from Singapore and Australia, which have submarine rescue vessels.
+Local media reports said the navy believes the submarine sank into a trough at a depth of 700 meters (2,300 feet).

+The Defence Ministry said in a statement that the submarine lost contact after being granted clearance to dive.
+It said a helicopter later spotted an oil spill near the dive's starting position.

+It said the submarine was carrying 49 crew members, its commander and three gunners.

-The German-built submarine, which has been in service since the early 1980s, was rehearsing for a missile-firing exercise that was to take place on Thursday and be attended by Tjahjanto and other military leaders.
+The German-built submarine, which has been in service in Indonesia since 1981, was rehearsing for a missile-firing exercise that was to take place on Thursday.
+Tjahjanto and other military leaders were to attend.

 Indonesia currently has a fleet of five submarines and plans to operate at least eight by 2024.